oberron/spark-fi/_posts/2019-01-21-wellcome-spells.md

 ref: spells
 lang: en
 ---

-For millennia humans practised spells to invite/ban spirits from their homes.
+For millennia humans practised spells to invite spirits in their homes.

-The as they slowly forgot those, they started hoping/fearing aliens would come to visit Earth.
+Then as they slowly forgot those, they started hoping for aliens to visit Earth.

-Had they remembered those spells, they would have understood that these were the polite formulas for aliens, just had not been addressed at first to the right guests.
+Had they remembered spells, they would have understood these were aliens polite formulas, just had wrong addressees at first.